 Editor’s note: This series is created from a talk given by Wang Yi, a pastor and a leading voice in the house church in China.
 Wang Yi addressed a group of fellow pastors and church members, challenging them to view the gospel as the coming of the kingdom of God on earth, not just a means of individual salvation.
 This address was given at a 2014 conference in Hong Kong.
-Read last week’s post here and check back in the coming weeks for the rest of the series!
+If you have not read Part 1 yet read it HERE.

 In recent decades in China, we have been asking questions; first, about time, and second, about space.
 Let us look again at Psalm 46.